fortsnek9348/Cv4MiniEngine/BUILDING.md

 * Clone this repository, with submodules.
 * Use the provided VS solution.
+* AVX2/AVX512 setting is in the common property sheet.
 * Configuration is done through the `ExternalDependencies.props` file.
 Change the "user macros" to point to the required directories.
 This can be done within the IDE.
 Further tweaks may be required if your lib installs have a different layout.
 	* Note that the S3TC and tinyxml2 source files are referenced directly using paths from `ExternalDependencies.props`.
 * If you get an ambiguous function error in pybind11 pointing to `foward_like`, just patch the headers to rename the function.